kiquetal/assignments/lesson23.md

 10- I have a lot f books, but I don't have time to read.
 I wish I had time to read

+Rewrite the sentence beginning with I wish + past perfect

+I regret having written that email
+I wish I had not written that email

+1- I regret not seeing Prince live
+I wish I had seen Prince live

+2- He regrets not learning to cook at school
+He wishes he had learned to cook at school

+3- Do you regret buying a second-hand car?
+Do you wish you had not bought a second-hand car?

+4- Jenny regrets marrying her first husband
+Jenny wishes she had not married her first husband

+5- My parents regret moving to the country.
+My parents wish they had not moved to the country

+6- Does Tom regret not studying law?
+Does Tom wish he had studied law?

+7- I regret having my hair cut so short
+I wish I had not had my hair cut so short

+8- They regret not going to the wedding
+They wish they had gone to the wedding